 Is the ND salary worth the student loan debt?

 But many other factors go into the decision to become an ND that go far beyond finances.
-Many people are led to this profession because of their own experiences with chronic conditions or are driven by failures in the current healthcare system.
+Many people are led to this distinct primary health care profession because of their own experiences with chronic conditions.
+Whereas, others are driven by failures in the current healthcare system.

 If you end up in an upside-down financial equation, there is hope.
-Because of income-driven repayment (IDR) plans, Student Loan Planner has been able to help numerous naturopathic doctors work out their finances long term.
+Because of income-driven repayment (IDR) plans, our team of student debt experts has been able to help numerous naturopathic doctors work out their finances long-term.

 By leveraging existing federal loan rules, for example, borrowers’ student loan payment becomes more like a tax on their income than a debt.
 This approach makes their monthly payment much more affordable and paves the path to loan forgiveness for naturopathic doctors.